kabanero-io/guides/publish/using-appsody-cli/using-appsody-cli.md

 **NOTE:** If your project name includes uppercase characters, these are converted to lowercase characters in the image name because uppercase characters are not accepted in image tags.
 Also, if your project directory includes underscore characters, these are converted to dashes (-), because certain areas of Kubernetes are not tolerant of underscore characters.

 When the build finishes, check that your image is available by running the `docker images` command.
-You should see your image at the top of the list, in a similar format to the following output:
+You should see your image at the beginning of the list, in a similar format to the following output:

 ```
 REPOSITORY                                                                TAG                           IMAGE ID            CREATED             SIZE